 - 3.5 miles - The Britannia Inn.
 Pub food & restaurant

 - 8 miles - Ambleside - several restaurants and pubs

 Where is the nearest bank / cash machine?

-The nearest bank with cash machine is the Nat West in Ambleside.
-There is also a cash machine at Tesco in Ambleside and cash back facilities are available at the Spar in Ambleside and the Co-op in Hawkshead.
+There is a cash machine at Tesco in Ambleside and cash back facilities are available at the Spar in Ambleside and the Co-op in Hawkshead.